NickolasHKraus/alabaster-2-demo/content/02_adding-content/index.md

 ## Content Organization

-It is possible to organize content such that the directory names correspond to the article weight:
+It is possible to organize content such that the directory names corresponding to the article weight:

 ```bash
 content